Ravivarma14/Weather-App/README.md

 # Weather-App
 weather app with WeatherBit API

-master branch has the Code for weather API.
+#### Master branch has the Code for weather API.
+Please do check out.

 This project is a starting point for a API integration.